Validated by Level 1 clinical evidence

 The rehabilitation protocol for the BEAR Implant has been carefully designed to help protect the ACL during the healing process.
-See the BEAR Implant PT protocol for more information.
+Visit the Rehabilitation Protocol page for more information.

 *As measured at 6 months, 6 and 12 months, 6 and 12 months, and 12 months, respectively.

 Are at least 14 years old and skeletally mature